pelithne/api-management-workshop/instructions.md

 #### Test an operation
 Test the operation in the Azure portal.
-Alternatively, you can test it in the Developer portal or using a tool like **Postman**.

 1. Select the Test tab.
 2. Select Contacts.
 3. Press Send.

-You should see a reponse that looks very similar to what you saw in the browser previously
+You should see a reponse that looks very similar to what you saw in the browser previously.

 ![Image](./media/test-response.PNG)

-If instead you open up the API URL in a browser, you will get a response similar to this:
+If instead you open up this new API URL in a browser, you will get a response similar to this:

 ![Image](./media/missing-sub-key.PNG)
 <BR/>

-As the error message indicates, this is because the API requires a subscription key to allow access.
-This key should be passed in an HTTP header along with the GET request.
+As the error message indicates, this is because we have protected the API with a subscription.
+This key needs to be passed in an HTTP header along with the GET request.
 One easy way of sending an HTTP request with a custom HTTP header is to use the tool **Postman** (https://www.getpostman.com/).

 The custom header you need to add is named ````Ocp-Apim-Subscription-Key````.
 You can find this info under ````settings````.